Mary of Jesus of Ágreda: Monastic life

 A view of the Monastery of the Immaculate Conception founded by the Venerable María de Jesús de Ágreda with a statue of her in front.

-Catalina and her daughters then converted their family home into the Monastery of the Immaculate Conception, to be a part of the Order of the Immaculate Conception (Conceptionists).
-The choice of this Order was a part of the groundswell of devotion to the Immaculate Conception of Mary which strongly marked Spanish spirituality of that period.
+Catalina and her daughters converted their family home into the Monastery of the Immaculate Conception, to be a part of the Order of the Immaculate Conception (Conceptionists).
 They began this endeavor as part of the Discalced—or reformed—branch of the Order.
 Unfortunately, there were no monasteries of this branch in the region, so three nuns of the original Calced branch were brought from their monastery in Burgos to serve as the abbess of the community and to train them in the life of the Order.
-Mary of Jesus was 16 when she and her mother and sister took the religious habit of the Order and she was given the religious name by which she is now known.
-She felt, though, that she had to make up for her years of laxity during the period of contention between her parents and the delay in the foundation of the monastery resulting from it.
+Mary of Jesus was sixteen when she, her mother, and her sister took the religious habit of the Order and she was given the religious name by which she is now known.

 As other women soon joined the community, the monastery was rebuilt (and completed in 1633), although when reconstruction began the community's coffers contained 24 reales (approximately 2.5 Spanish dollars at the time), supplemented by a donation of 100 reales from devotees and many other gifts and hours of voluntary labor.
 Once she had made her religious profession in 1620, Mary of Jesus began to experience a long period of illness and temptations.
 After her mother's death, which her fellow nuns elected her, now twenty-five years old, as their abbess.
 Though rules required the abbess to be changed every three years, Mary remained effectively in charge of the monastery until her death, except for a three-year sabbatical in her fifties.

-Throughout her life, Mary of Jesus was inclined to the "internal prayer".
-Like her countrywoman Teresa of Avila a generation earlier, these prayerful experiences led to religious ecstasies, including reported accounts of levitation.
-As this form of prayer was practiced frequently among women, the Inquisition kept a watchful eye on those who advocated the practice.